[Estimated time to read: 7 minutes]

 Would you be surprised if it was far smaller than the amount you had put in?

-Offshore investment plans, by their very nature, can be difficult to understand.
+Offshore investment management plans, by their very nature, can be difficult to understand.

-And with over 40,000 of these sold to expats every year there is a lot of confusion out there.
+And with over 40,000 of international investments sold to expats every year there is a lot of confusion out there.

 For instance, if you have an unwanted plan and want to weed it out from your portfolio, it's not easy to calculate how much money you will get.